nietras/nietras.github.io/_posts/2023-05-31-introducing-sep.md

        // Check if all special chars are separators C5FDD7DC             vpmovmskb ebx, ymm4
        3BDF                 cmp      ebx, edi
-       // If not jump handling of any special char, otherwise
+       // If not jump to handling of any special char, otherwise
        // continue with specific handling of separators only.
        751E                 jne      SHORT G_M000_IG07
        // Prepare packed representation of found separator